Atef Najib: Role during the Syrian revolution

 On 6 March 2011, 15 young boys, including Mouawiya Syasneh, were arrested for writing anti-government graffiti in the city, reading: "الشعب يريد إسقاط النظام" – ("The people want the fall of the regime") – a trademark slogan of the Arab Spring.
 The boys also spray-painted the graffiti "Your turn has come, O Doctor"; directly alluding to Bashar al-Assad, who was previously an ophthalmologist in the United Kingdom.
 The arrest caused outrage from Daraa's residents, who soon began protesting against the Syrian government, thus sparking the Syrian revolution.
 In an infamous meeting between Atef and representatives of the children's families on 18 March, Atef had said, "Forget your children.
 If you want children, make more children.
-If you don’t know how, bring us your women and we will make them for you," furthering discontent against the government within Daraa.
+If you don't know how, bring us your women and we will make them for you," furthering discontent against the government within Daraa.

 In an attempt to defuse the protests, Atef and former Daraa Governor Faisal Kalthoum were removed from office in early April and 23 March, respectively, and were placed under investigation by a judicial committee established by the Syrian government.
 Atef was succeeded by Nasser al-Ali.
 On 13 June 2011, the committee imposed a travel ban on Atef.
 Despite this, he was transferred to become head of Political Security of Idlib Governorate in 2011, and was only arrested for a few days before being released due to Fatima's intervention, contrary to the advice from Western diplomats.

 Atef was sanctioned by the United States via an executive order signed by then-US president Barack Obama on 29 April 2011, the European Union on 9 May 2011, Canada on 24 May 2011, Japan on 9 September 2011, and Australia on 25 February 2012.

-Post-Assad
+Post-Assad regime

 After the fall of the Assad regime and the formation of the Syrian caretaker government, Atef was arrested by General Security in rural Latakia on 31 January 2025.
 Mustafa Kneifati, director of General Security in Latakia Governorate, stated that day that "through a qualitative operation, the General Security Directorate, in cooperation with military forces, managed to arrest Atef Najib".
 He added that the arrest of Atef Najib, considered "one of those involved in committing crimes against the Syrian people", came "within the framework of the authorities' efforts to hold accountable those involved in violations against the Syrian people and enhance security and stability in the region", and that he had been transferred to the relevant authorities for trial and accountability for his crimes against the Syrian people.

 Kneifati explained to Syria TV that the operation to arrest Atef was launched after Atef's movements had been monitored.
 According to Kneifati, he had traveled from Damascus to rural Jableh to try to hide, and was attempting to flee Syria via smuggling routes alongside other former officers, but had been ambushed by security forces near Al-Haffah, resulting in his arrest.